 The bulk of the Zermatt economy comes from the tourism, so it is only beneficial for the town to host events.
 About fifty-percent of the jobs are in the various hotels and many restaurants.
 Almost half of the apartments are leased as vacation apartments with the majority of the permanent residents living on the outskirts of Zermatt.

-Zermatt’s high altitude makes it a perfect location for winter Zermatt events, like Triftji for its moguls.
+Zermatt’s high altitude makes it a perfect location for winter events, like Triftji for its moguls.
 And even throughout the summer, there is consistent skiing to be enjoyed.
 The four areas where you’ll find skiing and other Zermatt events are Gornergrat, Klein Matterhorn, Schwarzsee and Sunnegga.
 Cervinia and Valtournenche are the connection to Italy by way of the Plateau Rosa glacier.
-So a trip to Switzerland can easily get you a visit to Italy too, where you’ll find a host of other events for your entertainment.
+So a trip to Switzerland can easily get you a visit to Italy too.
+You’ll find a host of other events for your entertainment.

 “Infinity Downhill Race”

 Held in 2008, this race was hosted by Zermatt that December.
-The descended from the Matterhorn Glacier Paradise at 3,800 m and ended in Zermatt at 1,600 m, a total of 20 kilometres with 2,200 metres featured.
+The descended from the Matterhorn Glacier Paradise at 3,800 m and ended in Zermatt at 1,600 m, a total of 20 kilometers with 2,200 meters featured.
 Other events since then include many, with some of the most famous and popular being:

 Guided Village Tour of Zermatt